 Counselling, mediation and other services are available to assist the parents in reaching agreement.

-If parents are unable to come to an agreement in relation to parenting matters, then they may apply to the Family Court or Federal Magistrates Court, for "Parenting Orders".
+If parents are unable to come to an agreement in relation to parenting matters, then they may apply to the Family Court or Federal Circuit Court, for "Parenting Orders".
 Even when a Court Application is filed, it is possible to reach an agreement and make your own decisions regarding your child/ren at any time prior to the final hearing.

 When determining the issue of Parenting Orders, the Court must regard the best interests of the child as the overriding consideration.